smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/TestHarness/db_test_harness/README.md

 Description:

-Log and execute SQL Dynamic SQL method 4 (Oracle name) SELECT statement or INSERT/UPDATE/DELETE with RETURNING clause.
+Log and execute dynamic SQL SELECT statement or INSERT/UPDATE/DELETE with RETURNING clause.
 Used to check test SQL statements and triggers

 ## Transactions